dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 - **Value Functions**

-Almost all reinforcement learning algorithms involve estimating value functions. <span color="blue">Value functions determine how good is it to be in a particular state (state-value function) or how good is to take a particular action in given state (action-value function).</span> The state-value function and action-value function are related by the following equation,
+Almost all reinforcement learning algorithms involve estimating value functions. <span class="blue">Value functions determine how good is it to be in a particular state (state-value function) or how good is to take a particular action in given state (action-value function).</span> The state-value function and action-value function are related by the following equation,

 $$
 \begin{aligned}